Am I an alcoholic?

 Whatever, you don’t understand my life or my problems.

 That’s probably true.
-But I DO know that drinking alcohol has never solved a single problem from anyone and you’re no exception.
+But I DO know that drinking alcohol has never solved a single problem for anyone and you’re no exception.

 Also, my heart goes out to you.

-Once you take away the alcohol, you’ll be left with what is likely a raw, gaping wound that will take time, patience, and support to heal.
+Once you take away the alcohol, you’ll be left with what is likely a raw, gaping wound that will take time, patience, and a lot of support to heal.
 Feeling things you’ve been drowning in alcohol for years?
 It’s A LOT.

 Nobody chooses that for themselves.

-But the thing is, there were decisions, experiences, and mistakes along the way got you to this place and it’s time to start putting yourself back together.
+But the thing is, there were decisions, experiences, and mistakes along the way that got you to this place and it’s time to start putting yourself back together, something that is not easy and requires support from other people.
+I had to start getting counseling to even begin doing the emotional work, because there was no alternative.

 So let’s start there.